April 16th, 2021 | Sterling

 Q. Most people thought we would be back in offices by 2021.
 What are you hearing about how people are feeling about working from home at this point?

-A. Depending on the study, approximately 70% to 85% of employees say they would like to continue working remotely at least some of the time.
+A. Depending on the study, approximately 70% to 85% of criminal background checks say they would like to continue working remotely at least some of the time.

 On the employer side, they are questioning the value of bringing employees back into the office when 30% of their PNL is just in office space.
 They can cut those costs, and since we tested this assumption, we now know that employees are effectively as productive at home as they were in the office pre-pandemic.
 I think we are probably going to see 50% of the people that recently went remote to stay completely remote, about 40% of those people will be going hybrid, and 10% will be going back into the office.